NeilMcB/hml/notes.md

 Notes from reading through [Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow, 2nd Edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/).

+## Misc

+* Obvious, but remember to consider how your algorithm scales with the number of features and the number of training instances!

 ## Chapter 2

 Scikit-Learn makes use of duck typing to define custom transformers/estimators/predictors, e.g.: